Walking abroad, once in a summer’s day,

 Sighs fills my heart, till they in tears dissolved;

-Then, clearing of mine eyes, I looked about
+Then, clearing of mine eyes, I looked

 What I could see to put these sorrows out